Big Chief (British band)

 Big Chief is a British jazz band that also incorporates blues influences.
 The band is described by The Observer as "an institution as much as a band, bundling jazz, blues and soul in one bag and shaking them vigorously".
-Its members included saxophonist Dick Heckstall-Smith, and Tony Reeves.
+Its members included John Fry, saxophonist Dick Heckstall-Smith, and Tony Reeves.

+The band's history, CDs and samples are available at their website.

 Band members

-Big Chief's current band members are as follows:
+Big Chief's band members were as follows: